Home » Symptoms » Cat Symptoms A-Z » Discharge of Foul-Smelling Pus

 - Increased licking: Cats tend to lick the affected area excessively, which may be an indicationIndication refers to a valid reason or rationale for using a specific treatment, medication, or medical procedure.
 It is based on the diagnosis and the patient's clinical condition. of pain or itching.

-Even if the cat’s condition deteriorates rapidly or new symptoms occur, veterinary advice should be sought immediately.
+Even if the cat’s condition deteriorates rapidly or new symptoms appear, veterinary advice should be sought immediately.
 Rapid treatment can prevent the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. from spreading or worsening.

 In the case of abscesses or deep bite wounds, a veterinary examination is necessary to ensure the correct treatment, which often includes opening and draining the abscess as well as administering antibiotics.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

-Additional diagnostic procedures, such as blood tests or imaging procedures (e.g., X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
+Additional diagnostic procedures, such as blood tests or imaging (e.g., X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
 It is often used to diagnose bone fractures, lung diseases, and other conditions. or ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
-In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow.), may be necessary to determine the extent of the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or to rule out other underlying problems.
+In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow.), may be necessary to determine the extent of the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or rule out other underlying problems.

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

 Outlook on current research